 (2) the need to attract and retain qualified special educators.

 A. LEAs shall contract with individual special educators, defined under R277-525-1F, and request in writing from the special educators:

 (1) the number of days (not to exceed 10 or the number of days established by the Board) that the special educator commits to work consistent with R277-525-1G and H; and

 (2) the time period (before the school year begins or after the school year ends) that the special educator commits to working the additional days.

-B. Special educators hired by school districts/charter schools after October 15 shall receive funding for extra days to the extent of funds available.
+B. Special educators hired by LEAs after October 15 shall receive funding for extra days to the extent of funds available.

 (1) no later than October 1 for special educators who worked before the school year began; and

 (2) no later than June 30 for special educators who worked after the school year ended.

 D. LEAs shall submit a final report to the USOE no later than June 30 annually that provides: